dzmanto/linux-bing-wallpaper/README.md

 It sets the <a href="http://www.bing.com">bing</a> wallpaper of the day as your Mac OSX or linux desktop.

-It supports Mac OSX, Ubuntu Unity, GNOME (2 and 3) KDE4, and XFCE4.
+It supports Mac OSX®, Ubuntu Unity®, GNOME (2 and 3) KDE4, and XFCE4.

 ## Installation